All Episodes

 So you will lose control.

-Of course, everybody will, you know, everybody will be impoverished, but at least we'll all be equal.
+Of course, everybody will be impoverished, but at least we'll all be equal.

 I guess that's the goal.

-But anyway, getting back to this tax increase of one trillion dollars to get rid of the AMT, a four percent surcharge on those nasty rich, according to the politico.
+But anyway, getting back to this tax increase of $1 trillion to get rid of the AMT, a 4% surcharge on those nasty rich, according to the Politico.

-You know what the nasty rich do you know how they're defined according to uh Representative Wrangell, at least according to the politico?
+You know what the nasty rich, do you know how they're defined according to Representative Wrangell, at least according to the Politico?

-Now, folks, anybody in the United States of America that makes over two hundred thousand dollars a year already pays, according to the IRS, forty-seven percent of all the income tax collected.
+Now, folks, anybody in the United States of America that makes over $200,000 a year already pays, according to the IRS, 47% of all the income tax collected.

-So you've got uh the the Uber rich, make I don't think it's Uber Rich, but that's what people would say.
+So you've got the uber-rich, and I don't think it's uber-rich, but that's what people would say.

-And that's that's remarkable stuff if you think about it.
+And that's remarkable stuff if you think about it.

 They're paying half the income tax burden.

-In fact, the bottom forty percent of income earners in America literally have no income tax liability.
+In fact, the bottom 40% of income earners in America literally have no income tax liability.

 So naturally, the Democrats want a tax cut for them with no income tax liability and want to raise it on those who are pulling the wagon.

-You wonder how long they'll continue to pull the wagon, do you not?
+You wonder how long they'll continue to pull the wagon.

 I do appreciate that.

-Go ahead and make your second point on this uh on this uh torture case, if you want to call it that.
+Go ahead and make your second point on this torture case, if you want to call it that.

-Well, uh, if you take a look at at John McCain, I mean that he was tortured and he didn't break.
+Well, if you take a look at John McCain, I mean, he was tortured and he didn't break.

-You know, some guys are gonna tell you whatever you want to know.
+You know, some guys are going to tell you whatever you want to know.

 The information could be outdated by the time you find out.

-I just don't think you get what you what they say they're getting.
+I just don't think you get what they say they're getting.

-And it would be better if you rounded up everybody that they know and simply question them.
+And it would be better if you rounded up everybody that they know and simply questioned them.

-Somebody's just gonna be so scared they'll tell you everything.
+Somebody's just going to be so scared they'll tell you everything.

-Well, you look, the CIA's view is that these quote unquote treatments, and they argue that it's not torture, keeping people awake, uh, keeping them in a cold environment, and yes, even waterboarding.
+Well, look, the CIA's view is that these quote-unquote treatments, and they argue that it's not torture, keeping people awake, keeping them in a cold environment, and yes, even waterboarding.

-By the way, a number of our you know, toughest military men and women go through waterboarding uh in training.
+By the way, a number of our toughest military men and women go through waterboarding in training.

 Is that torture?